skrmanglam/Computer-Vision/README.md

 # ADAS
-Practice codes for Autonomous Driving implementation on Raspberry Pi
+Practice codes for Computer Vision implementation on Raspberry Pi